FischermanCH/fischerman-wp-visitor-information/README.md

-A Wordpress plugin that displays the visitor information that can be retrieved via Java Script and "Window Object".
+A Wordpress plugin that displays visitor information that can be retrieved via the Java Script  "Window Object".

 To display the complete data use the following shortcode :